mfedatto/mfedatto.com/docs/resume.md

 involved.
 Formerly outsourced, as soon the legal issues expired I was invited by the company to join them as an employee.

+> Patient and understanding, tries to understand the whole context before intervening, serving the user as solidly as possible

+> Calm and focused, he is always concerned not to rush into urgent solutions, assessing the risks and urgency of each solution presented

+> Agile, proactive, dedicated and organized, always aligned with team efforts, boosting teamwork

 [B3 - Brasil, Bolsa, Balcão](http://b3.com.br) is the 5th largest exchange company in the world.
 It's the resulting company after a merge, in 2017, of CETIP and BM&FBOVESPA.